rayanwaked/Skyliner/README.md

 * Comments and MARKs (sections within files) are used to denote important parts of the code (such as `// MARK: - Imports` or `// MARK: - Authentication Functions` in the managers).

 The combination of clear structure, logging conventions, and SwiftUI previews makes it easier for any developer to onboard onto the project or navigate the code.
 The emphasis is on **clarity** – so if a change needs to be made (say, altering how a post is displayed), the developer can find `PostComponent.swift` quickly and modify it, without unexpected side-effects in unrelated parts of the app.

+### License

+The legalities pertaining to this repository and whatever it may contain are detailed in LICENSE.MD.

 ---